alterNERDtive/EDDiscovery-wiki/Translations.md

 Language translation files are simple.
 They are found inside (for the release version) the .exe folder (c:\program files\eddiscovery\eddiscovery normally).

-The primary translation for a language is called a .tlf file, and is named <languagename>-<iso 2 or 3 char code>.tlf.
+The primary translation for a language is called a .tlf file, and is named languagename-iso 2 or 3 char code.tlf.
 For instance italiano-it.tlf.
 Any language files found in the .exe folder using the .tlf and this format name will be presented in settings to the user to select.

 The language .tlf will include other files, called .tlp files.